 On May 31, 2013, the Fund entered into an agreement whereby Glass America contributed its auto-glass business to Gerber Glass in exchange for shares representing a 30% ownership interest in a new combined Glass America entity.
 The agreement contains a put option, which provides the non-controlling interest with the right to require the Fund to purchase their retained interest according to a valuation formula defined in the agreement.
 All changes in the estimated liability are recorded in earnings (loss).
-The put option is restricted until June 1, 2015 and is exercisable anytime thereafter.
+The put option was restricted until June 1, 2015.